-With queuing, you can launch an additional number of parallel tests with different device configurations that will be queued in a sequence.
+With queuing, you can launch an additional number of parallel tests with different browser configurations that will be queued in a sequence.
 For instance, if you want to run 5 additional tests, apart from your subscribed limit of, say, 2 parallel tests, we will queue the additional 5 tests until one of the 2 initial tests finish, and a slot is available for execution.
 With queuing, you don’t need to worry about managing your test pipeline - we automatically take care of scheduling and execution for you.

 With this feature, accounts up to 5 parallel tests can queue 5 tests.
 Beyond 5 parallel tests, an equivalent number of tests will be queued.
 For example, if you have 2 parallel tests for your account, you can queue up to 5 more tests.
 If you have 200 parallel tests, you can queue up to 200 more tests.